INSPIRE-MIF/2017.2/GeoJSON/efs/simple-environmental-monitoring-facilities.md

 4. Substitute `OperationalActivityPeriod` with the Simple Period using `MT009()`.
 5. Substitute all `OM` and `OMSO` model elements through the respective `OMSF` model elements.
 6. Apply the `OMSF GeoJSON` model mapping to the `OMSO` model elements.
+7. Add the `relatedMonitoringFeature` property to the `OMSO` observation to link back to an Environmental Monitoring Facility or an Environmental Monitoring Network.
-7. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`.
+8. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`.

 ### Model Mapping